egeulgen/pathfindR/README.md

 ## Term-Gene Graph

+The functions `create_term_gene_graph()` and `create_term_gene_plot()`
-The function `term_gene_graph()` (adapted from the Gene-Concept network visualization by the R package `enrichplot`) can be utilized to visualize which significant genes are involved in the enriched terms.
+(adapted from the Gene-Concept network visualization by the R package `enrichplot`) can be utilized to visualize which significant genes are involved in the enriched terms.
 The function creates the term-gene graph, displaying the connections between genes and biological terms (enriched pathways or gene sets).
 This allows for the investigation of multiple terms to which significant genes are related.
 The graph also enables the determination of the degree of overlap between the enriched terms by identifying shared and/or distinct significant genes.

 <figure>
 <img